CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Cloud.md

 imgData: cumulus-netq
 siteSlug: cumulus-netq
 ---
-This topic describes the preparation steps needed before installing the NetQ in a cloud deployment.
-Refer to [Prepare for NetQ On-premises Installation](../Prepare-NetQ-Onprem/) for preparations for on-premises deployments.
+This topic describes the preparation steps needed before installing  NetQ in a cloud deployment.
+Refer to [Prepare for NetQ On-premises Installation](../Install-NetQ/Prepare-NetQ-Onprem/) for preparations for on-premises deployments.

 There are three key steps in the preparation for on-premises installation: